ezk1d/MorePractice/README.md

 **Git**:
-1. Paste exactly the output of `git remote -v`
+1. Paste exactly the output of `git remote -v` origin  git@github.com:ezk1d/MorePractice.git (fetch) origin  git@github.com:ezk1d/MorePractice.git (push)

 **Makefile**:
-1. What target compiles `orderlogs` with sufficient debug flags
+1. What target compiles `orderlogs` with sufficient debug flags trike

-2. Which target verifies your output is identical to the given reference?
+2. Which target verifies your output is identical to the given reference? stego

 **Linux CLI**:
-1. At least one testcase in the testcases file fails, paste a full, single  command that runs a failing testcase:
+1. At least one testcase in the testcases file fails, paste a full, single  command that runs a failing testcase: bin/orderlogs -f testcases/all_old

 **GDB**:
 1. When running a failing testcase, give a line where the program segfault at in its given state.
 Paste the line.
+61              print_age(itr->age)

 2. What is the call stack when the program segfaults in its given state?
 Paste the call stack output by GDB.
+#0  0x0000555555555880 in print_list (node=0x55555555b490) at reorder.c:61
+#1  0x000055555555532c in main ()

 3. After fixing this first issue, the program may segfault in a different place.
 If this is the case, paste that line and the corresponding callstack as well.

 **C**:
 1. Give a logic error that caused the program to segfault.
 Note, "dereferencing null" is not sufficient.
+The while was checking the wrong thing, it was checking if node was null or not even though we are iterating through itr.
+This means it won't check if itr is null and accidently dereferences it.

 2. Directly following this bug, how did you resolve the error?
+Just change the condition from if node exists to if itr exists.

 3. After fixing this first issue, the program may have another logic error that causes a segfault.
 If this is the case, explain the error and how you resolved it as well.
+There was another segfault at line 21 because we didn't check if follow was null or not which caused us to dereference the pointer.
+We fixed this by adding an if statement that does that.

 ## [IMPORTANT] After you SSH into a lab machine: Note that
 - **ALL git commands must be in the command line.**